Jasefig/daily-pennsylvanian-headline-scraper/README.md

+# Updates:

+This tempelate has been repurposed to aquire the top headline from the PR-blog page.
+This was done by making changes to the scrape_data_point point function in script.py.
+Specifically changes were made from the site the site for the request.get as well as the target for the soup.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).